aryzach/aryzach.github.io/_drafts/ideas.md

 Make math video with Manim on why taurus is the shape of pacmans world, and not a sphere

 Organization to pair programmers with carpal tunnel / hand / wrist / eye problems with junior programmers.
 Pair program where junior drives.
 Learning + productive + harm reducing

+Post on my current understanding of circuits:
+Power
+	- ac
+	- dc
+	- uses and reasons for each (generation, storage, delivery, requirements of different circuits) Signal
+	- active
+		- timer
+		- hysterisis
+		- e-stop
+	- passive
+	- cababilities of each with use case examples, or spec examples (ex. what can you do with "this" type of circuit? well you can make a time graph of voltage like "this" or time graph of current like "this")